Celia-Vinagre-Izquierdo/SNPCallinGBSPaired-End/README.md

-# SNP Calling for GBS paired-end data using TASSEL
+# SNP Calling for GBS paired-end (PE) data using TASSEL

 Scripts for SNPCalling GBS paired-end (PE) data and karyotype classification.